tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-sales-tax-overview-2023-08-28/index.md

 You will have to fill several fields, and others will get autofilled, and once sent, you can't change it.
 I'd advise you to have an accountant for this or have deep knowledge of this accounting domain if you have to do it.

+### Time of the Quiz

+To complete the course, I answered an online quiz with 20 timed questions, just like the university (UNAH) tests are.